apognu/kafka-connect-slack/README.md

 This program is a Kafka Source Connector for inserting Slack messages into a Kafka topic.

+This connector is a Slack bot, so it will need to be running *and* invited to the channels of which you want to get the messages.

 ## Build and run

 ```